abhinavprakash199/SIGN-OFF-TIMING-ANALYSIS/README.md

 ## Lab 7
 ---
 ### ECO-Engineering Change Order
+- In the ECO cycle, we perform various analysis one by one for every check which we need to close but not closed till PnR stage.
+- There are specialized signoff tools that help us to analyze the issue and also suggest the changes we need to do in order to close the issue.
+- The suggested change is captured in an eco file.
+- In this lab we will focus on ECO for timing purposes, this is done to fix setup and hold violation

 - In lab7 we get into lab5 directory of our files.

 #### Circuit Diagram